-Advanced Educational Activities
+Advanced Educational Activities (AEAs)

 Students must undertake and successfully complete two advanced educational activities while they are engaged in Division III work.
 Both of these activities must be approved by the student's Division III committee.
-One of the two advanced educational activities must be an advanced-level course or supervised teaching (teaching assistant).
+One of the two advanced educational activities must be an advanced-level course\ or supervised teaching (teaching assistant)\\.
 If a student participates in an independent study or internship, or facilitates an EPEC course as one of their approved advanced educational activities, the other advanced educational activity must be an advanced-level course or supervised teaching.
 Internships must indicate semester-long involvement.
 A student may choose to facilitate an EPEC course as long as it is planned with and evaluated by a Hampshire faculty member.

-Students who take an advanced-level course outside of Hampshire must receive a grade of C- or better.
+Students who take an advanced-level course outside of Hampshire must receive a grade of C or better.
+Both AEAs must be approved by the student's committee and conform to the AEA policy in the handbook.
+Classes taken pass/fail or audited cannot be used as advanced educational activities.
 All advanced educational activities must be successfully completed by the end of the Hampshire advising/progress review period.
 Students may not negotiate an incomplete in the final semester for any advanced educational activity.
-Failure to complete an advanced activity will result in the student having to complete an advanced-level course at another institution, pre-approved by the Division III chairperson.
+Failure to complete an advanced educational activity will result in the student having to complete an advanced-level course at another institution, pre-approved by the Division III chairperson.
 The student's graduation date will be delayed until after receipt of a transcript documenting successful completion of the substituted course.

-Advanced-Level course definition:
+\Advanced-Level course definition: